Motograter: Legion Era, Desolation and second hiatus (2015-2018)

-Fourth reunion (2023-present)
+Recent events (2023-present)

 On May 3, 2023, it was announced that the band will reunite to perform at the Blue Ridge Rock Fest in September.
-This was confirmed by drummer Noah "Shark" Robertson, who announced his reinvolvement with the band along with singer James Anthony Legion, bassist Mylon Guy and motograter player Dustin "Skunk" Anderson.
+This was confirmed by drummer Noah "Shark" Robertson, who acquired the trademarks & publishing rights from Nuke and announced his reinvolvement with the band, along with singer James Anthony Legion, bassist Mylon Guy and motograter player Dustin "Skunk" Anderson.
 It is set to be the first lineup since his initial dismissal in 2003 to not include guitarist Matthew "Nuke" Nunes.
+Skunk was unable to perform at the festival due to wildfires preventing travel.

+On January 11, 2026, Robertson posted a photo on social media featuring himself and former vocalist Ivan Moody and guitarist JR Swartz.
+The next day, Moody himself would share on Instagram his interactions with Robertson and Swartz, fueling speculation of a possible reunion.
+On January 13, however, Moody clarified that he will not return as a vocalist but rather purchased the rights from Robertson and, from his desire to preserve the band's legacy, transferred it to original drummer Chris "Crispy" Binns.